-It's okay for a manager to have a party and just invite her direct reports.
-It's not okay, for the CEO to throw a party and invite only certain people (unless it's just her direct reports).
-While people aren't paid the same amount of money, it's not a good message to send your lower level employees that they aren't good enough for the cool party.
+It's okay for a manager to have a party and just invite their direct reports.
+It's not okay, for the CEO to throw a party and invite only certain people (unless it's just their direct reports).
+While people aren't paid the same amount of money, it's not a good message to send your lower-level employees that they aren't good enough for the cool party.

 If your company is too large to invite everyone, then don't have a company party—have division heads or whatever level is practical—hold a party with everyone reporting up to them invited.
 Divide the parties by location, or function.
 All is fine, as long as the parties are equal.
 HQ employees shouldn't get caviar and champagne while the warehouse employees get pizza and soda.
 (Although, frankly, many people would prefer the latter.)

 10. Forced Gift Giving

 Remember an old adage about gifts in the office.
 They go down, not up.
 That means the CEO never, ever, gets a gift from their employees.
 At the most, they can give them a card, a group box of chocolates, or homemade cookies, but never anything beyond that.

 Don't hold a party where employees are expected to shower the senior team with gifts and praise.
 It should always go the other way.
 Polly-Anna's, White Elephant Exchanges and Secret Santas are fun as long as participation is truly voluntary (see above) and there is a price limit that is strictly enforced.